rcarmo/android-device-magellan/README.md

 android-device-magellan
 =======================

-This is am Android X86 device tree for the Magalhães Classmate PC.
+This is a Android X86 device tree for the Magalhães Classmate PC.

 ## Current Status ##